 MAPFRE S.A. has a Corporate Internal Audit Area made up of five Audit Divisions specialized in different matters and functions: Technical Area, Quality and Procedures Office, Coordination and Relationship with External Auditors, Continuous Audit, and Financial Audit.
-In turn, the Corporate Area is structured into six Internal Audit Services located in Spain (Seguros Iberia; Seguros Latam; Seguros INoram-Eurasia, which will be called EMEA from January 1, 2023; Reaseguro-Global Risks; Asistencia; and Tecnologías de la Información) and 27 Internal Audit units abroad, which are fully independent and review and evaluate the adequacy and correct operation of the Group's processes, as well as the Internal Control System.
+In turn, the Corporate Area is structured into six Internal Audit Services located in Spain (Seguros Iberia; Seguros Latam; Seguros Noram-EMEA; Reaseguro-Global Risks; Asistencia; and Tecnologías de la Información y Seguridad) and 27 Internal Audit units abroad, which are fully independent and review and evaluate the adequacy and correct operation of the Group's processes, as well as the Internal Control System.

-The structure of MAPFRE's Corporate Internal Audit Area depends functionally on the Board of Directors of MAPFRE S.A. through the Audit and Compliance Committee (Delegate Body of the Board) and on the Chairman in particular.
+The structure of MAPFRE's Corporate Internal Audit Area depends functionally on the Board of Directors of MAPFRE S.A. through the Audit and Compliance Committee (Delegate Body of the Board) and on the Chairman and CEO in particular.